Optical quality

 Workflow integration

-A microscope’s design does not only have the aesthetics in mind, but also the functionality.
+The design of a microscope takes into account both aesthetics and functionality.
 A carefully considered design should make it easy to integrate the microscope into the practice environment and even improve the workflow.
-The M320 was designed with the individual needs of the dentists in mind: Its streamlined design with various mounting options, including the possibility to integrate with several treatment units, allows it to be tailored to the individual demands of each practice.
+The M320 was designed with the individual needs of dentists in mind: its streamlined design with various mounting options, including the possibility to integrate with several treatment units, allows it to be tailored to the individual demands of each practice.

 Quick, lightweight, and accurate positioning combined with fast stabilization supports a smooth workflow.
 The optional MultiFoc Objective with a variable working distance from 200 mm to 300 mm allows the dentist to refocus quickly and easily as necessary.
-Being able to change between different focus levels during examination and treatment without having to reposition minimizes workflow interruptions which can help the dentist to maintain efficiency and concentration.
+Being able to change between different focus levels during examination and treatment without having to reposition minimizes workflow interruptions.
+This capability can help the dentist to maintain efficiency and concentration.

 Hygiene

-In a dental practice a high standard of cleanliness is a prerequisite and each piece of equipment should make it as easy as possible to maintain this high standard.
-A streamlined design with cables routed internally from the optics carrier to the stand, makes a microscope easier to clean and also avoids accidental cable damage.
-Additional features such as the antimicrobial coating on the M320 can further support hygiene by minimizing pathogens on the microscope as well as their possible transmission to team members or patient.
+In a dental practice, a high standard of cleanliness is a prerequisite, and every piece of equipment should make it as easy as possible to achieve this requirement.
+A streamlined design with cables routed internally from the optics carrier to the stand, facilitates cleaning and also avoids accidental cable damage.
+Additionally, M320 dental microscopes are coated with a paint, which is designed to provide an antimicrobial effect on surfaces.